16/03/2025

 4. Lhosar – Welcoming the Tibetan New Year

-Lhosar is celebrated by Nepal’s indigenous Himalayan communities, including Sherpas, Tamangs, and Gurungs.
-This festival, held between January and March, marks the beginning of a new year in the Tibetan calendar.
-It features traditional masked dances, feasts, prayer flag hoisting, and religious rituals performed at monasteries.
+Lhosar is a joyful and culturally rich festival celebrated by Nepal’s indigenous Himalayan communities, including Sherpas, Tamangs, and Gurungs.
+Observed between January and March, it marks the beginning of the New Year according to the Tibetan lunar calendar.
+Lhosar is a time of fresh beginnings, happiness, and spiritual renewal.

 5. Holi – The Festival of Colors